tazamohd/SALIS-GMS/replit.md

 **Backend**: Express server written in TypeScript.
 **Authentication**: Custom email/password authentication with comprehensive role-based access control (RBAC).
 **Database**: PostgreSQL with Drizzle ORM, comprising **170+ comprehensive modules with 307+ tables**.
 **RBAC System**: 24 professional roles, 70 staff users across departments, granular permissions for 151+ resources.
+Role-based sidebar navigation filtering implemented via `roleNavigationMap` in Layout.tsx.
+Welcome page at `/welcome` routes users to their role-specific portal (technician → /technician-portal, HR → /hr-management, etc.).
+**Security Notes (Production)**: AUTH_BYPASS=true is set for development only.
+Disable for production.
+HR module queries use optional garage-based filtering - in development mode without garageId, returns all records.
+Production deployments must enforce garageId for tenant isolation.
 **Real-Time Features**: WebSocket server (`/ws/chat`) for in-app chat support, live notifications, and call center real-time updates with session-based authentication.

 **UI/UX Decisions**: The design preserves the Figma aesthetic, ensures responsiveness, and uses a consistent component-based approach with a monochrome design system based on the SALIS AUTO brand.
 It supports PWA, mobile-responsive navigation, and WCAG 2.1 AA accessibility features, including an offline mode.
 A pure grayscale design is enforced with distinct light and dark modes.